 Members must adhere to standard membership terms and conditions.

-Trial pass users must adhere to standard conditions of entry of their selected Local YMCA Managed Health and Fitness Facility.
+Trial pass users must adhere to standard conditions of entry of their selected Local Y Managed Health and Fitness Facility.

 YMCA NSW has the right to change the terms and conditions at any time.

 YMCA NSW may contact you (including by email, SMS, telephone or such other means) for marketing purposes.

 The Y is committed to the responsible collection, handling, storage, disclosure and destruction of personal information, as specified in the Privacy Act 1988 (Privacy Act).
 We (the Y) respect the privacy of our clients, staff, partners and the wider community.
 The Y commits that: